omacd/geosci_linux_intro_gitbook/login/README.md

 ![](../.gitbook/assets/cli.png)

-But you can also login using conventional graphical user interface.
-Some programs even require a graphical user interface \(GUI\), which looks like the image below:
+But you can also login using a conventional graphical user interface.
+Some programs even require a graphical user interface \(GUI\), which on GeoSciences systems looks like the image below:

 ![](../.gitbook/assets/gui.png)